juxor/afaq/markdown/secH2.md

 Simply put, anarchists are **not** liberals.
 We are well aware of the fact that without equality, liberty is impossible except for the rich.
-As Nicolas Walter put it, _"[l]ike liberals, anarchists want freedom; like socialists, anarchists want equality.
+As Nicolas Walter put it: _"Like liberals, anarchists want freedom; like socialists, anarchists want equality.
 But we are not satisfied by liberalism alone or by socialism alone.
 Freedom without equality means that the poor and weak are less free than the rich and strong, and equality without freedom means that we